 The sprawling estate of Indrajit-Padmini Mahal had well laid out gardens, fountains, and mango and lime orchards.
 The Rajpipla State band would play near the main gate.

-Merger of princely states with the Union of India led to the fading away of the royal way of life.
+Integration of the sovereign states with the Union of India led to the fading away of the royal way of life.
 For a long time Indrajit-Padmini Mahal became a lost heritage.
 Over the last few years, however, Prince Indra Vikram Singh, grandson of Maharaja Vijaysinhji and elder son of Maharajkumar Indrajitsinhji, on behalf of himself and his younger brother Prince Indra Vadan Singh, the two surviving original owners of this magnificent legacy, has taken up the task of rehabilitating it.
 The work of restoration of Indrajit-Padmini Mahal is scheduled to begin soon.
 It will not be long before people from around the world will be wonderstruck by the grandeur of The Taj of Gujarat.